top of page

 better the weather when

-better the weather when is a fine exploration of human connection, the search for meaning, and the philosophical inquiries that arise from everyday interactions.
+better the weather when is a fine exploration of human connection, the search for meaning, and the philosophical inquiries that arise from everyday interactions: a criss-cross-country journey representing the convolution of life, love, and the pursuit of understanding in a world filled with contradictions and uncertainties.

 merro bones

-merro bones is the hardback, omnibus edition of all three of the "little books," also referred to as the "merrotinay books" (bubbidy, olive or brie, and better the weather when).
+merro bones is the hardback, omnibus edition of all three of the "little books," also referred to as the "merrotinay books" (bubbidy, olive or brie, and better the weather when). each narrative is presented in a minimalist style that captures the essence of hope and resilience, showing that despite hardship, there is always the possibility of healing, connection, and regeneration.

 all at once and not at all